 Sometimes, blood tests are needed to back up the diagnosis.
 They look at how well the thyroid gland is functioning by measuring its chemical messengers (hormones) in your bloodstream.
 These are called thyroid function tests (TFTs).
 More specialised blood tests can be done to measure the antibodies in your blood.

-Occasionally, thyroid scans need to be done to see how actively the thyroid gland is working (uptake scans).
-If the doctors are particularly concerned about the swelling in the orbit, they may organise a scan (known as an MRI) which will show up which tissues have been most affected.
+Occasionally, thyroid scans and uptake tests need to be done to see how actively the thyroid gland is working.
+If the doctors need to look at the amount of swelling in the eye socket (orbit), they may organise an MRI scan.
+This is used to show up which tissues have been most affected.

-Doctors will want to assess your general sight carefully, including how well you see colours and how good the vision out of the corner of your eye (your peripheral vision) is.
+Doctors will want to assess your general sight carefully.
+This will include how well you see colours and how good the vision out of the corner of your eye (your peripheral vision) is.
 They may also want to carry out an eye movement test to see how much the muscles have been affected.
 These assessments will be repeated throughout the course of the disease.

 What is the treatment for thyroid eye disease?